ritvikbhatia/Codial/README.md

 This code follows MVC pattern to make it more scalable:
 /routes - containes all the routes.

-/assets - static js css and image files.
+/assets - static javascript css and image files.

 /controller - contains functions to connect to different views.